 Lecturer in Twentieth and Twenty-First Century Literature and Admissions Lead for Literature, Language, Creative Writing and Drama

-I am a specialist in modern and contemporary literature, with particular intellectual interests in Contemporary Fiction, Modern and Contemporary British and Irish Literature, Northern Irish Culture, Memory and Critical Theory.
+I am a specialist in modern and contemporary literature, with particular interests in contemporary fiction, Irish literature, Northern Irish culture and critical theory.

 Qualifications and Memberships

-• British Association of Irish Studies (Executive Council Member and Communications Co-Ordinator, January 2013-Present).
+- British Association of Irish Studies (Chair from January 2018 - Present, Executive Council Member and Communications Co-Ordinator from January 2013 - January 2018).

-• British Association for Contemporary Literary Studies (Co-founded, Executive Committee Member and Publicity Officer, May 2016-Present)
+- British Association for Contemporary Literary Studies (Executive Committee Member and Publicity Officer, May 2016-Present)

 - ‘Titanic Men and Special Powers”: Re-writing Protestant History in the novels of Glenn Patterson.’
 Irish Studies Review, 22.4 (2015).

 - ‘“He devours her with his gaze’: Maurice Leitch’s Stamping Ground and the politics of the visual.’
 Irish University Review, 44.2 (2014).